AxonIQ/code-samples/distributed-exceptions/README.md

 1. Instead of using generic `IllegalArgumentException` or `IllegalStateException`, different failures can be expressed as exception types.
 In addition to making the code more understandable on both throwing and catching sides, these exceptions can carry more information than just a generic message.
 For example, `NegativeOrZeroAmount` can keep track of the invalid amount.
-2. By using an interceptor we can catch the exceptions we are interested in and transform them to transport and API friendly representation.
-In this example, the `ExceptionWrappingHandlerInterceptor` will wrap every domain specific exception to a `GiftCardBusinessError
+2. By using an interceptor we can catch the exceptions we are interested in and transform them to API and transport friendly representation.
- `, which is part of the API.
+ In this example, the `ExceptionWrappingHandlerInterceptor` will wrap every domain specific exception to a `GiftCardBusinessError`, which is part of the API.
 Since it's just a simple class carrying the Error code, there's no need to extend any of the exception classes.
 It's also completely fine to map directly to `GiftCardBusinessErrorCode` without any additional information like messages.
 3. The `GiftCardBusinessError` is stored as additional details on the `CommandExecutionException` which will be serialized and returned to the command invoking side.
 4. On the client side, or the application that sends the command, we need to check which kind of exception occurred.
 Infrastructural